The Elect, the Remnant, and the Israel of God

 God’s eternal plan was not restricted to one nation.
 Old Covenant Israel was the elect of God from amongst the nations and it was through Israel the Gospel of Grace reached out to the Gentiles.
 Since the passing of Old Covenant Israel, the only means of salvation is by grace through faith in the Lord Jesus Christ, regardless of nationality.

 - Col 3:10-12 KJV And have put on the new man, which is renewed in knowledge after the image of him that created him: 11 Where there is neither Greek nor Jew, circumcision nor uncircumcision, Barbarian, Scythian, bond nor free: but Christ is all, and in all.
 12 Put on therefore, as the elect of God, holy and beloved, bowels of mercies, kindness, humbleness of mind, meekness, longsuffering;

-Paul called the Colossians 'the elect of God', but before doing so, he reaffirmed the identity of the elect, those ‘born again’ into the Kingdom of God having put on ‘the new man’ and bearing the fruit of the Spirit.
+Paul called the Colossians 'the elect of God', he affirmed the identity of the elect, those ‘born again’ having put on ‘the new man’ and bearing the fruit of the Spirit.

 ‘neither Greek nor Jew’ There is no racial discrimination 'in Christ', the barrier between Jew and Gentile has been removed, and all are of equal standing before God regardless of birthright.